CMSgov/dpc-static-site/common/docsV1.md

 **You can make two types of filtered requests for data:**
-1. Request the most recent data for all beneficiaries: [Use _since within the /Group endpoint](#requesting-data-using-_since-with-the-group-endpoint)
+1. Request the most recent data for all beneficiaries: [Use _since within the /Group endpoint](#requesting-data-using-_since-with-the-group-endpoint).
-2. Request data synchronously for an individual patient: [Use _since within the /Patient endpoint](#requesting-data-using-_since-with-the-patient-endpoint)
+2. Request data synchronously for an individual patient: [Use _since within the /Patient endpoint](#requesting-data-using-_since-with-the-patient-endpoint).

 ### Steps

 Each request will follow the same four-step process as an unfiltered request:

-1. Obtain an access token
+1. Obtain an access token.
-2. Start a job to acquire data (you will input the _since parameter here)
+2. Start a job to acquire data (you will input the _since parameter here).
-3. Check the job status
+3. Check the job status.
-4. Download the data
+4. Download the data.

 The only difference appears in the request of step 2: "start a job to acquire data".
 We show examples of this step below.